wmiellet/wmiellet.github.io/README.md

 8. Mulherin, Stephanie A., and William C. Miller.
 "Spectrum bias or spectrum effect?
 Subgroup variation in diagnostic test evaluation."
 Annals of Internal Medicine 137.7 (2002): 598-602.
 9. Bustin, Stephen A., et al. "MIQE 2.0: revision of the minimum information for publication of quantitative real-time PCR experiments guidelines."
 Clinical chemistry 71.6 (2025): 634-651.

+##### citation:
+Miellet, Willem R., et al. "It takes two to tango: combining conventional culture with molecular diagnostics enhances accuracy of Streptococcus pneumoniae detection and pneumococcal serogroup/serotype determination in carriage."
+Frontiers in microbiology 13 (2022): 859736.

 ###### To be included:
 ###### - add visual figure to explain the problem of molecular detection of bacteria in polymicrobial settings.
 ###### - <del>reference to Marshall paper.</del>